dotnet/performance/docs/crank-to-helix-workflow.md

   - Please see the [crank](https://github.com/dotnet/crank) GitHub repository for further information and documentation.
 - Microsoft's corporate VPN is required to be active to connect to the crank agent.
 - Corpnet access
+  - If you are working from home, it is likely that you are not on corpnet as corpnet usually requires that the machine is physically connected to a Microsoft Building.
-  - If your machine is not connected to corpnet, then [DevBox](https://devbox.microsoft.com) is our recommended alternative.
+  - If your machine is not connected to corpnet, then [DevBox](https://devbox.microsoft.com) is our strongly recommended alternative.
-  - If you are unable to use DevBox and can't get corpnet access, then please email dotnetperf so that we can give you an alternative.
+  - If you are unable to use DevBox and can't get corpnet access, then please email [dotnetperf@microsoft.com](mailto:dotnetperf@microsoft.com) so that we can give you an alternative.
+- Additional configurations such as Mono, WASM, iOS, and Android are also not currently supported, but will be supported in the future.

 ## Workflow